threader/PC-Tuning/docs/pre-install.md

 ## Activation

-Consider activating before configuring the image as the key will be permanently linked to your motherboard & you will not be forced to run activation scripts once booted into the image.
-This can be done with a legitimate key or with [massgravel's scripts](https://github.com/massgravel/Microsoft-Activation-Scripts).
+Consider activating before configuring the image as the key will be permanently linked to your motherboard.
+This can be done with a legitimate key.

 ## Configure Partitions